-The Company had no accrued liabilities for contributions payable to the DC Plan at August 31, 2023 and 2022.
+The Company had no accrued liabilities for contributions payable to the DC Plan at August 31, 2024 and 2023.

 The DC Plan is a "tax-qualified" 401 (a) plan that is designed to comply with appropriate federal tax laws under the Internal Revenue Code (Tax Code).
 The DC Plan is a "defined contribution" plan as defined by the Tax Code.
 It is considered a "defined contribution" plan because the benefit consists of a defined contribution made by PGW for the benefit of the employee.
-The defined contribution is calculated as an amount equal to five- and one-half percent (5.5%) of the employee's applicable wages.
+The defined contribution is calculated as an amount equal to five and one-half percent (5.5%) of the employee's applicable wages.
 These amounts are deposited into an account for the benefit of the employee under the guidelines of the plan.
-The Company contributed \$2.1 million and \$1.9 million in FY 2023 and FY 2022, respectively.
-PGW's contributions are accounted for as part of administrative and general expenses in the statements of revenues and expense and changes in net position.
+The Company contributed \$2.0 million and \$2.1 million in FY 2024 and FY 2023, respectively.
+PGW's contributions are accounted for as part of administrative and general expenses in the statements of revenues and expenses and changes in net position.